 However, the time of year isn’t as important when asking for a raise.
 One of my colleagues on LinkedIn said it best:

-The best time of day to ask for a raise is 10:00 AM to 4:00 PM.
-You should not ask for a raise before your boss has had a chance to get settled in the morning and catch up on emails, and it’s best to avoid asking at the very end of the day, too.
+The best time of day to ask for a raise is 10:00 AM to 3:00 PM.
+You should not ask for your salary increase before your boss has had a chance to get settled in the morning and catch up on emails, and it’s best to avoid asking at the very end of the day, too.

 As long as you pick a time toward the middle of the day, you’ll be fine.

-Beyond this, there isn’t one hour that’s best – it really depends on what’s going to make YOU feel confident and relaxed, since that’s going to play a big role in your success when asking for a raise at work.
+Beyond this, there isn’t one hour that’s best – it really depends on what’s going to make YOU feel confident and relaxed, since that’s a big factor in how the conversation plays out.

 If you prefer to get it out of the way in the morning, that’s a great option.
 If you prefer to wait until the afternoon so that there are only a few hours left after you ask, that’s perfectly fine, too.